lelit/pglast/README.rst

 As I'm writing this, the fate of ``PR #62`` is still unclear, so for the time being I switched the ``libpg_query`` submodule to Ronan's fork.

+.. important:: This version requires Python 3.6 or greater, due to usage of `f-strings`.

 __ https://github.com/lfittl/libpg_query/pull/62
 __ https://github.com/lelit/pglast/pull/36